 However, there is much you can do to insulate yourself, your homestead and your holdings against the destructive power of a flood.

 The first step is to carefully, and after much analysis, site or purchase your homestead in an area that is not prone to flooding.
-But more than this, with the right equipment and some hardcore effort it is actually possible to protect your home and other structures from rising flood water.
+But more than this, with the right equipment and some serious effort it is actually possible to protect your home and other structures from rising flood water.

 The first and most basic method is to ensure excellent drainage on your property, but good drainage will only be able to deal with a comparatively minor amount of water from a heavy downpour or very minor flood event.